 - Meeting for parents of new Junior Infants – mid June.

-- Parents receive school report of each pupil at the end of each school year.
+- Parents receive school report of each pupil at the beginning of June.

-- Meetings with parents whose children have special needs.
+- Meetings with parents whose children have special/ extra educational needs (IEP meetings).

 - Consultation throughout the year.

 - Written communication.

 - Through the Parent’s Association, parents are invited to discuss and contribute to the drafting and review of school policies.
 Decisions taken to change current policies and procedures or to introduce new ones will be made known to all parents in written format

 - Regular letters/Textaparent/e-mails keep parents up-to-date with school events, holidays and school concerns.

 - Home work journal 1st – 6th class, used to relay messages which are signed between parents and teachers.
 Parents requested to sign journal each night to certify that homework has been completed.

 - Homework folders (Junior and Senior Infants)